stephwag/doki-rnn/README.md

 ### How to Install

+**Important Note**: If you use Windows, [please make sure you read the system requirements before installing Docker](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
+This is because it requires Microsoft Hyper-V to run, which is not supported in all versions of Windows 10.
+If you don't have the right version, you can try to manually run [the Python script that the service itself runs](https://github.com/stephwag/doki-rnn-service).
+The commands to set up the service can be found [here](https://github.com/stephwag/doki-rnn-service/blob/master/Dockerfile) (so you can adapt it to the Windows equivalent).

 Install [Docker](https://docs.docker.com/install/#supported-platforms), then run `docker run -p 8081:8081 stephwag/doki`.
 The container must be running for the game to work.
 You can turn it off after you're done playing.

 Copy `scripts.rpa` into the appropriate directory (and backup your original game files).